4 min read

 "You've been called a genius since childhood and only studied, so you wouldn't know.
 I was once one of the Four Heavenly Kings."

-"Of course, I eventually ascended to become the new Demon King through rebellion, but initially I was one of the Four Heavenly Kings.
-The Four Heavenly Kings and the Demon King, and five chosen heroes."
+"Of course, I eventually staged a rebellion and ascended as the new Great Demon King, but initially I was assigned a Heavenly King role.
+Four Heavenly Kings and a Great Demon King, plus five chosen heroes."

-"Then doesn't our Tilly need Four Heavenly Kings too?"
+"Then shouldn't our Tilly need Four Heavenly Kings too?"

 "No."